peterkhe1999/CheatSheet/OSCP/README.md

 ## Overpass the Hash

 With overpass the hash, we can "over" abuse an NTLM user hash to gain a full Kerberos Ticket Granting Ticket (TGT).
-Then we can use the TGT to obtain a Ticket Granting Service (TGS).
+Then obtain a Ticket Granting Service (TGS).

-In order to have a new PowerShell session that allows us to execute commands as jen
+To have a new PowerShell session to execute commands as jen (NTLM hash: 369def79d8372408bf6e93364cc93075)

 ```
 sekurlsa::pth /user:jen /domain:corp.com /ntlm:369def79d8372408bf6e93364cc93075 /run:powershell
 ```

 Generate a TGT by authenticating to a network share on the files04 server